jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * [Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) in the [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) blog
 * [Memory Leaks](https://jhumelsine.github.io/2025/11/14/flyweight.html#memory-leaks) in the [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) blog

-I will continue the theme here as well too.
+I will continue the theme here.
 The GoF presented different patterns to create objects, but they did not address what to do with the object once it was no longer needed.
 Memory management is critical in C++, which was one of their two example languages.
 Some of their examples leaked memory.

 Memory management isn't quite as critical in Java, since [Garbage Collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) will tend to handle it for us.